Logan TUBACHRISTMAS Details

 Trevor N. Teuscher

-Although Trevor is primarily a trumpet player, he has also played euphonium for over three decades, having started playing it in college.
+Although Trevor started out as primarily a trumpet player, he has played euphonium for over three decades, having started playing it in college.
 His first TUBACHRISTMAS was in Provo, UT under Dr. Steve Call, Professor of Music at Brigham Young University (since retired, current adjunct faculty at Snow College).
 He has attended various TUBACHRISTMAS events in various locations ever since.
 He has been the coordinator of the Logan TUBACHRISTMAS event since 2009 (the first year it was held in Logan).

 Besides trumpet and euphonium, other instruments Trevor plays or has played as a soloist or in various ensembles include: bugle, cornet, flugelhorn, mellophone, alto horn, French horn, baritone, tuba, recorder (all sizes), tin whistle, and voice.

 The ensembles Trevor has performed in include: concert bands/wind ensembles, jazz bands, pep bands, brass bands, orchestras, pit orchestras, brass quintets, woodwind quintets, recorder ensembles, choirs and musical theatre productions.
 For 7 years, Trevor played with the 33rd Illinois Volunteer Regiment Band, a Civil War Reenactment band that plays on instruments made from the actual time period of the Civil War.
-Most recently, Trevor has been playing trumpet with the Cache Symphony Orchestra and the Cache Community Big Band and euphonium with the Cache Community Wind Symphony.
+Most recently, Trevor has played trumpet with the Cache Symphony Orchestra and the Cache Community Big Band and euphonium with the Cache Community Wind Symphony and the Cache Valley Good Times Marching Band.
 He has also sung with the American Festival Chorus and performed in musical theatre productions with Cache Theatre Company and Four Seasons Theatre Company.

 Photograph of Sam holding a tuba.